tchajed/sys-verif-fa25/docs/assignments/assignment2.md

 Notice that this is not like the Coq `list A` type in that the `tl` field is a _pointer_ to the rest of the list.

 To use this inductive, we need pattern matching.
-Assume a `match` construct that behaves like Coq's `match`; here's an example, the `sum_list` from the notes linked above:
+Assume a `match` construct in `expr` that behaves like Coq's `match`; here's an example, the `sum_list` from the notes linked above:

 ```coq title="expr"
 Fixpoint sum_list (x: ref nat) (l: ilist nat) :=